 Any type of drugs including marijuana, cocaine, prescription, or over-the-counter drugs such as antidepressants, tranquilizers, or sleeping pills aid to overpower a victim or make them forget an assault.

 - Gamma hydroxybutyric acid (GHB): It is an antidepressant that psychiatrists commonly prescribe to treat a sleep disorder.
 It is also known as an easy lay, Georgia homeboy, liquid ecstasy, Gib, G-riffic, scoop, soap, salty water, liquid E, grievous bodily harm, liquid X, organic Quaalude, or fantasy.
 It is available in a colorless or odorless liquid, white powder, or pill form that might give your drink a slightly salty taste.
 If mixed with sweet fruit juices, it can mask the salty taste.

-- Rohypnol (flunitrazepam): This is a strong sedative, and it easily dissolves in any alcoholic or non-alcoholic beverages.
+- Rohypnol (flunitrazepam): This is a strong sedative, and it easily dissolves in any alcoholic or non-alcoholic beverage.
 It is also known as Mexican valium, circles, R2, rope, forget-me pill, roofies, ruffies, la rocha, roche.
 It is not available in the United States legally.
 In some countries, it is used as anesthesia before surgery.
 It is available in a small round and white pill form that dissolves in liquid.
-Newer pills are oval, green-greyish in color, which gives a bright blue color to drink and turn it to cloudy form.
-If it dissolved in cola or dark beer you will not notice it.
+Newer pills are oval, and green-greyish in color, which gives a bright blue color to drink and turns it to a cloudy form.
+If it is dissolved in cola or dark beer you will not notice it.